BardanMircea/GymMembershipAppJava/README.md

 Gym Membership Management

 Imagined Project Requirement:
-    An applicaon for a gym that offers contact sports memberships, which keeps track of its Classes, Instructors and Registered Members
+    An application for a gym that offers contact sports memberships, which keeps track of its Classes, Instructors and Registered Members

 Functionalities Implemented (so far)